-We excluded \ChartSmall[p]{\nbLibExcludedForTest}{\nbLibDebSuccessNum} libraries because the number of executed tests before and after the debloat do not match.
-This indicates that the configuration of the tests has changed once \jdbl has been injected into the build procedures for the libraries.
+We excluded \ChartSmall[p]{\nbLibExcludedForTest}{\nbLibDebSuccessNum} libraries because the numbers of executed tests before and after the debloating did not match.
+This is due to changes in the tests' configuration after injecting \jdbl into the build of the libraries.
 We excluded those libraries since different numbers of test runs imply a different test-based specification for the original and the debloated version of the library.
 Consequently, the results of the tests do not provide a sound basis for behavioral comparison.
-The manual configuration of the libraries is a solution to handle this problem (expected usage of \jdbl), yet it is impractical because of the scale of this experiment.
+The manual configuration of the libraries is a solution to handle this problem (expected usage of \jdbl), yet it is impractical in our experiments because of the large number of libraries that we debloat.